San Marino Unified School District

 - A current property tax bill, closing escrow statement, or lease agreement, and

-Four original current utility bills (electric, gas, water, trash, cable, telephone [not cell phone]).
+Four original current utility bills (electric, gas, water, trash, cable, land-line phone)

 2. To verify your child’s birth-date, bring birth certificate or passport